 The objective of the EIT RIS is to contribute to boosting the ability to innovate of countries and regions in Europe that belong to the groups of so-called ‘modest and moderate’ innovators (according to the European Innovation Scoreboard).

 Countries eligible to take part in the EIT RIS are:

 EU Member States: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Slovakia, Slovenia, Spain, Romania

-H2020 Associated Countries in Europe: Albania, Armenia, Bosnia and Herzegovina, Faroe Islands, Former Yugoslav Republic of Macedonia, Georgia, Moldova, Montenegro, Serbia, Turkey, Ukraine
+H2020 Associated Countries in Europe: Albania, Armenia, Bosnia and Herzegovina, Faroe Islands, Republic of North Macedonia, Georgia, Moldova, Montenegro, Serbia, Turkey, Ukraine

 How is the EIT RIS implemented?

 Each Innovation Community has designed its own EIT RIS Strategy fully aligned with its objectives and activities.
 Our Innovation Communities’ EIT RIS activities work with organisations and individuals, such as students and entrepreneurs from the EIT RIS eligible countries, and provide them access to their services, expertise and programmes, such as business creation and acceleration services as well as education programmes.